 - Injury during pregnancy or the child’s inability to develop properly in the womb

-- Health conditions, such as malnutrition, untreated meningitis, whooping cough, seizure disorders, shaken baby syndrome, and exposure to lead or mercury
+- Health conditions such as malnutrition, untreated meningitis, whooping cough, seizure disorders, shaken baby syndromeiXLife-threatening brain and neck injuries in babies caused when they are violently shaken , and exposure to lead or mercury

 Signs of cognitive delay